ukeo/SimpleCloud-NPC/README.md

 ## Getting Started

-Download the plugin [HERE](https://imposdev.eu/repo/org/spigotmc/simplecloudnpc/1.0.0/simplecloudnpc-1.0.0.jar) and put it on your server.
+Download the plugin [HERE](https://imposdev.eu/repo/org/spigotmc/simplecloudnpc/2.0.0/simplecloudnpc-2.0.0.jar) and put it on your server.
-Also (if any error shows up in the consol related to simplecloudnpc and protocollib) download ProtocolLib for protocol management.
+You need to install ProtocolLib onto your server.
+You can download it [HERE](https://github.com/dmulloy2/ProtocolLib/releases/download/4.7.0/ProtocolLib.jar)

 ### Prerequisites

 You need SimpleCloud 2.0.0 or above.
-Spigot 1.8.x (version support will be done in the next update)
+Spigot 1.8.x and above.
+Make sure to set the items in the config correctly for your version

 ## List of commands

 /cloudnpc reload - Reload all npcs.

-/cloudnpc create (playernameOfSkinOwner) (displayName) (shouldLookAtYou) (shouldImitateYou) null(currently unavailable) (serverGroup) (useRealUUIDofPlayerSkin)
+/cloudnpc create (skinName) (displayName) (shouldLookClose) (shouldImitate) (itemInHand) (configName) (serverGroup) (renderSkinLayer)

 ## Built With